101: Basic Requirements for Canadian Parking Facilities

 • Have an established appeal and adjudication handling process that addresses staff and system errors

-On-site parking attendants are also the eyes and ears of your parking operation.
+On-site parking attendants are the eyes and ears of your parking operation, effectively addressing operational needs and providing customer service to mitigate risks that arise.
 On-site parking attendants should:

 • Be trained on and knowledgeable about existing rules, regulations, rates, compliance procedures, and technology and equipment used at the facility

-• Use clear and diverse communication methods to be able to service all visitors
+• Use clear and diverse communication methods to service all visitors

 • Wear professional uniforms to ensure they can be easily identified

-A well-maintained parking facility is key, and can include:
+A well-maintained parking facility is key to protecting your property and the safety of your customers.
+This can include:

-• Regular parking equipment maintenance services, ensuring safe customer interactions
+• Regular parking equipment maintenance, ensuring safe customer interactions

 • Sign maintenance to ensure regulations and safety measures are enforced

-• Clear parking space lines for visibility and to ensure maximum capacity
+• Clear parking space lines to ensure visibility and maximum capacity

 • Seasonal snow removal and de-icing for obstruction-free walkways and parking stalls